Short Term Scientific Mission (STSM) Applications under COST Action CM1306

 Agreed costs cannot be reimbursed until the final report is received.

 Please read Chapter 6 of the EU Vademecum for further details.
-Applications will be reviewed by our STSM panel (Peter Rich, Chair, UK; Jens Preben Morth, Norway, Irene Margiolaki, Greece) and we aim to announce decisions as soon as possible after the deadlines.
+Applications will be reviewed by our STSM panel (Peter Rich, Chair, UK; Jens Preben Morth, Norway, Irene Margiolaki, Greece) and we aim to announce decisions within two weeks of the deadlines.
 Incomplete applications will not be accepted.